manorrock/azure-examples/appservice/tomcat-app-insights/README.md

 ## Updating the Application Insights JAR

-If you want to update the Application Insights JAR you will need to remove the JAVA_OPTS application settings.
-The command line below will do that. g
+If you want to update the Application Insights JAR you will need to remove the JAVA_OPTS application setting.
+The command line below will do that.

 <!-- workflow.skip() -->
 ```shell
   az webapp config appsettings delete \